Stories

 |

-DISTRICT GOVERNOR'S MAMMOTH WALK AROUND VISITReplies from Doug and Karen after the trip: Doug said "So enjoyed our time with you and the Club!
+DISTRICT GOVERNOR'S MAMMOTH WALK AROUND VISITDistrict Governor Doug McDonald and his wife Karen on a hike with Byng & Joanne Hunt at Convict Lake.
+Replies from Doug and Karen after the trip: Doug said "So enjoyed our time with you and the Club!
 Rotary with Altitude on the Edge of Greatness!" and Karen said "Thank you Rotary Club of Mammoth Lakes - it was wonderful to make new Rotary friendships!
 A great visit with you, looking forward to our paths crossing again."

 |